bigdecimal-segfault-fix.rb must be removed for Oracle

 Can there be some kind of check put in the file or installation to first check the Ruby version before attempting to apply the bigdecimal fix?

-#1 Updated by Kevin O almost 6 years ago
+#1 Updated by Kevin O about 6 years ago

 Can we just remove this file for current trunk, as it only supports Redmine 1.8.7, from which to my understanding, after a certain patch level, no long is affected by this problem.